In the early days of social media marketing, lots of companies relied heavily on tools in the day-to-day management of social media.

 - Social media monitoring

-Some of these responsibilities mentioned above have to be done, updated and monitored daily, weekly monthly and yearly depending on the nature of your business, your niche, and your industry.
+Some of these responsibilities mentioned are done daily, weekly monthly and yearly.
+Depending on the nature of your business, your niche, and your industry.

 The simple strategy that wins customers for companies is that of creating great content that informs, educates and entertains your followers.